OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation

-Real-world experiments were conducted in both indoor and outdoor environments.
-We deployed our system on the ANYmal-D quadruped robot (Fig.~\ref{fig:exp_robot}).
-The robot's local odometry is sourced from a $20Hz$ proprioceptive state estimator \cite{bloesch2017state} that fuses data from an IMU, joint encoders, and contact sensors.
-The robot is equipped with a front-facing ZED$2$ stereo camera ($640\times 360$ resolution) that provides RGB images and depth maps; the latter are generated by its internal stereo matching algorithm with a range of up to $15m$.
-For local motion planning, we employed the model-based Falco method \cite{zhang2020falco}, which requires a local 3D map as input.
-In our implementation, this map is generated on-the-fly from a single-frame point cloud.
-Computational tasks are distributed across two onboard computers: an Intel NUC manages local planning and visualization, while an NVIDIA Jetson Orin is dedicated to executing the global planner and the VLoc algorithm.
+\bt{ For real-world deployment, we use the ANYmal-D quadruped robot shown in Fig.~\ref{fig:exp_robot}.
+Local odometry is provided by a $20$Hz proprioceptive state estimator \cite{bloesch2017state} that fuses IMU, joint-encoder, and contact data, and a front-facing ZED$2$ stereo camera ($640\times360$) supplies RGB images and depth maps up to $15$m.
+Local planning uses the model-based Falco \cite{zhang2020falco}, operating on a local 3D map built on-the-fly from a single-frame point cloud.
+Computation is split across two onboard computers: an Intel NUC handles local planning and path tracking, while an NVIDIA Jetson Orin runs the global planner and the visual localization algorithm.}